-Although the indicators included in the Mobile Connectivity Index have all been carefully chosen based on the above criteria, there are some cases where data constraints require the use of proxy indicators if it is not possible to perfectly measure a certain enabler.
+Although the indicators included in the Mobile Connectivity Index have all been carefully chosen based on the above criteria, there are some cases where data constraints require the use of proxy indicators if it is not possible to measure an enabler with complete accuracy.
 For example:

 - Indicators such as international bandwidth per user, number of secure servers and number of IXPs are included as proxies for the quality of a country's core network.
-This is because end-to-end mobile services require a resilient and high-capacity backhaul and core network. - There is currently no data comparing a large number of countries in the area of digital skills or awareness.
-More traditional skills indicators are therefore used to measure consumers' ability to effectively use and engage with digital technology (for example, literacy and years of schooling). - Indicators measuring the availability of mobile-specific content primarily focus on smartphone applications due to the lack of comparable data across countries on other types of mobile content.
+This is because end-to-end mobile services require a resilient and high-capacity backhaul and core network. - There is currently no data comparing a large number of countries in the area of digital skills or awareness, both in aggregate and by gender.
+More traditional skills indicators are therefore used to measure consumers' ability to effectively use and engage with digital technology (for example, literacy and years of schooling) while gender parity ratios in education, financial inclusion, labour force participation and income are used to measure the enablers for mobile internet adoption amongst women. - Indicators measuring the availability of mobile-specific content primarily focus on smartphone applications due to the lack of comparable data across countries on other types of mobile content.